Whistleblower News & Articles

-Keith Edwards, a whistleblower, filed suit against JPMorgan under the FCA in January 2013.
-The settlement stemmed from the bank’s involvement in mortgage programs run by the Federal Housing Authority and the Department of Veterans Affairs.
-The programs authorized lenders to approve mortgages for insurance or refinancing by the government, but JPMorgan acknowledged it defrauded the agencies by approving thousands of loans that were sub-standard and failed to meet program requirements.
+Keith Edwards, a whistleblower, filed suit under the False Claims in January 2013.
+The settlement stemmed from JP Morgan’s fraud in mortgage programs run by the Federal Housing Authority and the Department of Veterans Affairs.
+The programs authorized lenders to approve mortgages for insurance or refinancing by the government.
+But JPMorgan acknowledged it committed mortgage fraud by approving thousands of sub-standard loans.
+The loans similarly failed to meet program requirements.

-The U.S. government continues to pursue matters relating to fraudulent lending practices.
-The U.S. Attorney’s Office in Manhattan has brought eight civil suits since May 2011, while the Department of Justice has reportedly filed more than 10,000 financial fraud cases against nearly 15,000 defendants, including more than 2,700 mortgage fraud defendants.
+The U.S. government continues to pursue matters relating to mortgage fraud.
+The U.S. Attorney’s Office in Manhattan has brought eight civil suits since May 2011.
+Meanwhile the Department of Justice has reportedly filed more than 10,000 financial fraud cases against nearly 15,000 defendants.
+These include more than 2,700 mortgage fraud defendants.

 Moreover, earlier this week, Morgan Stanley reached a $1.25 billion settlement with the United States (through the conservator of Fannie Mae and Freddie Mac) and a number of states to resolve claims that the bank sold faulty bonds.